Inside: Learn what task paralysis is, how it relates to ADHD, and analysis paralysis. Plus, how to save yourself if you experience task paralysis.

 Procrastination and Task Paralysis

-It can be confusing, but procrastination and task paralysis are not the same things.
+It can be confusing, but procrastination and task paralysis are different.

 Task paralysis and procrastination are related but different concepts.
 Task paralysis refers to the difficulty in starting or completing a task, often caused by various factors such as anxiety or overwhelm.
 Procrastination, on the other hand, is a conscious decision to delay or postpone tasks that need to be done, often due to avoiding discomfort or not feeling motivated.